Is the Comptroller’s Office in charge of all Illinois cemeteries and funeral homes?

 Contracts with funeral homes: If you have entered into a pre-need contract with a funeral home, and the goods and services laid out in that contract have been paid for in full, you are generally entitled to the following refunds: 95% + interest on all goods and services, including but not limited to caskets, urns, clothing, and transportation, 85% + interest on all outer burial containers, typically referred to as burial vaults.
 The seller may keep no more than $300 or 10% of the payments made, whichever is less.

 Installment contracts: If you have entered into an installment contract with either a cemetery or a funeral home, meaning that you are making payments on the goods and services laid out in your contract, you are not entitled to a refund of any kind until the contract is fully paid.
 If you change your mind about the contract and stop making payments, the seller is entitled to keep whatever amount you have paid in to that point.

-A. The Comptroller’s office licenses those monument companies which sell their goods on a pre-need basis.
+The Comptroller’s Office licenses those monument companies which sell their goods on a pre-need basis.
 According to the Pre-Need Cemetery Sales Act, a monument company is not considered to be selling pre-need goods if the monument is delivered, or significant construction is started, within 180 days of the day the contract is signed.
-Since this is the case with the majority of monument companies, they typically fall outside the jurisdiction of the Comptroller’s office.
+Since this is the case with the majority of monument companies, they typically fall outside the jurisdiction of the Comptroller’s Office.